-Midwest Breaded Fried Chicken is loosely based on the Japanese Chicken Katsu recipe that uses panko breading and fried in peanut oil.
+This Midwest favorite: Breaded Fried Chicken, is loosely based on the Japanese Chicken Katsu recipe that uses panko breading and fried in peanut oil.

-How to Make Chicken Katsu or Breaded Fried Chicken Recipe
+How to Make Midwest Version of Breaded Fried Chicken Recipe

 Sometimes I find myself changing from old to new and vise versa.
 That’s what happened with my breaded fried chicken recipe.
 I upcycled it to something that was more Japanese-inspired like a Chicken Katsu recipe.